000xzhou/E-commerce-product-page/README.md

-Still needs a lot of work.
-Problem is me.
-I will come back to it and fix it later.
-I really want to play with other stuff at the moment.
+I hate everything about this.
+I will fix it later once I learn more.